 I’ve never met someone who doesn’t love truffles!
 But I do know a lot of people who skip buying them at the store because they can be quite expensive; this is because truffles are made with high quality ingredients and can be time consuming to make.
 However, this recipe is the perfect small batch to save money and time, while still enjoying the creamy taste of chocolate truffles!

-Ingredients for Chocolate Truffles
+Chocolate Truffles Recipe Ingredients

 - Chocolate Bars – To get the best tasting truffle, you’ll need high quality chocolate bars.
 My favorite brands are Lindt or Ghiradelli.
 You can find these in the baking aisle next to the cocoa powder.
 I prefer milk chocolate, but feel free to use to your favorite kind.